stjude-biohackathon/KIDS25-Team22/README.md

 - A conda environment is recommended.
 The project contains a pinned `requirements.txt` with many heavy packages (Torch, Transformers, scientific stack).
 - The following environment variables and API keys should be available as environment variables - `ALPGENOME_API_KEY`, `PCAI_EVO2_ENDPOINT`, `PCAI_EVO2_TOKEN`
 - Ollama should be serving and have appropriate models available as mentioned in the `config.py`
+- Currently EVO2 is running on St. Jude's internal network as specified in `agents.runEvo2()`.

 ## Suggested setup